 I found a screen printed outline pattern on a round little cushion with a handle.
 Explorason thought it was extremely funky, so when he wasn’t looking I bought that to tuck away for his birthday in a few weeks – shhh, don’t tell him!

 I had some pretty major website issues I am working through whilst we were in Belgrade, so it was really appreciated that Rentastan allowed us to stay on an extra day too.
-Traveling and sorting out these kind of problems can really be tricky, so it is extra gratitude we must give to them for this – thanks Alisa and your great team for all your help.
+Traveling and sorting out these kinds of problems can really be tricky, so it is extra gratitude we must give to them for this – thanks Alisa and your great team for all your help.

 Here are a few facts and bits of information you might like about Rentastan.

 Rentastan was founded with the overarching aim being to facilitate the provision of best holiday apartments, vacation homes or serviced apartment accommodation in Belgrade, Serbia on offer to all of those who come and need a place to stay.